 - What patterns do we fill in the don't care bits?

 - Simple option: Randomly

 - Flip a coin for each bit

-- We could even compose multiple extended patterns for a base pattern to increase the probability that it will be recalled properly

-- Recalling any of the extended patterns from a base pattern will recall the base pattern
+- Optimize

 - How do we store the patterns?

 - Standard optimization method should work

 Issues: Recall

 - How do we retrieve a memory? - Can do so using usual "evolution" mechanism - But this is not taking advantage of a key feature of the extended patterns: - Making errors in the don't care bits doesn't matter